CONNORK10/Chance-WebDesignProject/README.md

 - **Palette:** Neon blues, purples, and pinks against darker backgrounds to create high contrast, emphasizing speed and excitement.
 - **Psychology:** The color scheme conveys a sense of urgency and action, which aligns with the game’s high-paced nature.

+//I think you should a wider and more diverse selection of colors and maybe different aesthetics.
+Like make different aesthetic type available such as a jungle type background something like that.
+People might get sick of the same background.

 #### Typography
 - **Font Style:** Sleek, modern fonts with strong readability for HUD elements and leaderboard text.
 - **Consistency:** Fonts will maintain a uniform style across menus, in-game popups, and leaderboard displays.